CodeOOf/mirrorsync/README.md

 * Manage version exclusion at source to minimize local footprint
 * Define custom exclusion queries for each repository
 * Verifies diskspace before starting transfer
-* Specific update log for each run
+* Log file generated specific for each synchronization change

 **Protocols that the script currently has support for is:**
 * rsync